 A wealth of information on a bird's state of mind is to be found in the nuances of their behaviors and the intonations of their calls and songs.

 There is also a way of studying bird communication that allows you to use the sounds and behaviors of birds to tell you about other, more elusive animals in the forest.
 This is described as the study of "bird language."
 For more information on this, check out another one of our articles here: Using Bird sounds to Locate Animals.

 Bird communication changes with the seasons and times of year in any given location.
 In the United States, birds are strongly affected by the four seasons.
 Winter, for instance, is often the quieter time of the year as far as bird vocalizations in the northern parts of the USA.
 Spring is when the bird song returns and singing begins again in earnest for many species.
 Birds of many migrant species are returning to their seasonal nesting areas, are busy establishing territories, finding mates, making nests, finding food and many other tasks.
-For more information on what bird language is like in spring, check out the following article in our eNewsletter back issues: Bird Language in the Spring

 Summer time is often when birds are busy keeping their growing chicks fed and helping them reach independence.
 Singing slows down for those species which are raising chicks because now practically all of their time is consumed in taking care of their family.
 Fall is a time when the migrant birds start to move south again.
 And the cycle continues, onward.